-Taught by Saki F. Santorelli, Florence Meleo-Meyer, and Judson Brewer, this 7-day program is an opportunity for health-care professionals to train intensively in mindfulness meditation as it is taught at the MBSR Clinic.
+Taught by Saki F. Santorelli, Florence Meleo-Meyer, and Judson Brewer, this 7-day program is an opportunity for beginning, intermediate, and advanced level health-care professionals to train intensively in mindfulness meditation as it is taught at the MBSR Clinic.
 Specific themes and areas of focus include:

 - Seamless cultivation of mindfulness throughout the retreat, through both formal and informal practices, in silence, conversation, and dialogue